-The 1811 census of Warenburg records in Household No. 70 that Johann David Deobald had relocated to Warenburg from Anton in 1798.
+The 1811 census of Warenburg records in Household No. 70 that Johann Konrad Deobald had relocated to Warenburg from Anton in 1798.
 His death in 1831 is recorded on the 1834 census of Warenburg in Household No. 124.

 The 1834 census of Anton records (in Households No. 101 & 102) that Elias and Adam Deobald and their families relocated to the colony of Franzosen in 1825.

 Johann Adam Deobald is recorded on the 1834 census of Franzosen in Household No. 59.

 Elias Deobald is recorded on the 1834 census of Franzosen in Household No. 97.